reduxjs/redux/README.md

 #### Remarks

 * It needs to be invoked two times.
-First time with its arguments described above, and second time, with the component: `connect(mapState, mapDispatch, mergeProps)(MyComponent)`.
+First time with its arguments described above, and second time, with the component: `connect(mapStateToProps, mapDispatchToProps, mergeProps)(MyComponent)`.

-* The `mapState` function takes a single argument of the entire Redux store’s state and returns an object to be passed as props.
+* The `mapStateToProps` function takes a single argument of the entire Redux store’s state and returns an object to be passed as props.
 It is often called a **selector**.
 Use [reselect](https://github.com/faassen/reselect) to efficiently compose selectors and [compute derived data](http://gaearon.github.io/redux/docs/recipes/ComputingDerivedData.html).

 * **To use `connect()`, the root component of your app must be wrapped into `<Provider>{() => ... }</Provider>` before being rendered.**